 Four relevant HSN classifications are applicable in the case of the services mentioned above.

-HSN 998553 includes reservation services for convention and congress centres
+- HSN 998553 includes reservation services for convention and congress centers

 This article specifically focuses on the applicable GST on Banquet and Catering services.